YNakawake/projectile_neg/simulation/README.md

-# The computer simulation code
+# The computer simulation code of ‘Negative observational learning might play a limited role in the cultural evolution of technology’

 ## Version
 + C++(12.0.0): Mac OS version(10.15.7)